nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, OS-X.
+* **Mainstream OS:** Windows, Linux, Unix, OS-X.
-* **Student**: A student in the database, identified by their name and NUSNET ID.
+* **Student:** A student in the database, identified by their name and NUSNET ID.
 Each student can be in multiple groups, and can have scores for multiple assessments.
-* **Group**: A group of students, identified by the group name.
+* **Group:** A group of students, identified by the group name.
-* **Assessment**: An assessment is identified by the assessment name.
+* **Assessment:** An assessment is identified by the assessment name.
-* **Score**: The score that a student has attained for an assessment, stored in percentage and can be recorded up to 2 decimal places.
+* **Score:** The score that a student has attained for an assessment, stored in percentage and can be recorded up to 2 decimal places.
 Each student can only have 1 score per assessment.
-* **Student list**: The list of students displayed on the right panel of Source Control.
+* **Student list:** The list of students displayed on the right panel of Source Control.
 Student list can be filtered to display selected students only.
-* **Flag**: Arguments flags are used to indicate different types of user inputs e.g. `-n` for student name, and `-g` for group.
+* **Flag:** Arguments flags are used to indicate different types of user inputs e.g. `-n` for student name, and `-g` for group.
 More about flags can be found [here](https://ay2122s1-cs2103t-w08-2.github.io/tp/UserGuide.html#glossary).

 <br>